CompVis/metric-learning-divide-and-conquer-improved/README.md

 ## Usage
 ### Training:

-Training is done by using `train.py` and setting the respective flags, all of which are listed and explained in `/experiment/margin_loss_resnet50.py`.
+Training is done by calling `python train.py` and setting the respective params, all of which are listed and explained in `/experiment/margin_loss_resnet50.py` (the default setup for all our experiments).
+The params provided in command line will override those default ones.

 **A basic sample run using default parameters would like this**: